 Our verdict: pros and cons with each

 The least complicated EFTPOS solution is Zeller hands down.
-The initial cost of the terminal may seem like much, but then you have a complete, affordable pay-as-you-go payment solution that includes an online account and Mastercard.
+The initial cost of the terminal may seem like much, but then you have a complete, affordable pay-as-you-go payment solution with a transactions account and Mastercard.

-As a service, Tyro has a lot to prove after its recent terminal outage, but the company has caught up somewhat with new EFTPOS terminals and tap-on-phone option.
-That said, the faster sign-up and better all-in-one package from Zeller will appeal to many small businesses.
+As a service, Tyro has a lot to prove after its past terminal outages, but the company has caught up with new EFTPOS terminals and tap-on-phone option.